webaware/ssl-insecure-content-fixer/readme.txt

 1. Upload this plugin to your /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

-If your browser still reports insecure content, tell me the URL of the problem page in [the support forum](http://wordpress.org/support/plugin/ssl-insecure-content-fixer).
+If your browser still reports insecure content, have a read of the [FAQ](http://wordpress.org/extend/plugins/ssl-insecure-content-fixer/faq/).
+If that doesn't help, tell me the URL of the problem page in [the support forum](http://wordpress.org/support/plugin/ssl-insecure-content-fixer).

 == Frequently Asked Questions ==